blackstork-io/fabric/docs/plugins/builtin/content-providers/frontmatter.md

 content frontmatter {
   # Format of the frontmatter.
 Must be one of "yaml", "toml", "json"
   #
   # Optional string.
-Default value:
+  # Default value:
   format = "yaml"

   # Arbitrary key-value map to be put in the frontmatter.
   #
   # NOTE: Data from "query_result" replaces this value if present
   #
+  # Optional any type.
   # For example:
   # content = {
   #   key = "arbitrary value"